JacopoPan/RaspBuzzTutorial/README.md

 on the second one.
 The two devices will re-enact a brief 5-line exchanges from the [Apollo 11 transcripts](https://www.hq.nasa.gov/alsj/a11/a11transscript_cm.pdf).

 Look at files `ROSBuzz/buzz_scripts/neil.bzz` and `ROSBuzz/buzz_scripts/buzz.bzz` to understand how the communication happens.
-The message passing is base on two different paradigms:
+The message passing is based on two different paradigms:

-- `broadcast`/`listen` - each Raspberry Pi `broadcast` messages as (key, value) pairs and `listen` to certain keys
+- `broadcast`/`listen` - each Raspberry Pi `broadcast` messages as (key, value) pairs and `listen` to specific keys
-- `stigmergy` - each Raspberry Pi reads and write into a virtual dictionary containing (key, value) pairs
+- `stigmergy` - each Raspberry Pi reads and write into a virtual dictionary containing multiple (key, value) pairs

 More examples on the use of the Buzz language are available in its [wiki](https://the.swarming.buzz/wiki/doku.php?id=buzz_syntax_cheatsheet)

-> Note: files `ROSBuzz/launch/buzz.launch` and `ROSBuzz/launch/neil.launch` contain lines `<arg name="latitude" value="45.0"/>` and `<arg name="longitude" value="73.0"/>` to set "fake" latitude and longitude positions that would prevent ROSBuzz/XBeeMav from working as expected, if missing.
+> Note: files `ROSBuzz/launch/buzz.launch` and `ROSBuzz/launch/neil.launch` contain lines `<arg name="latitude" value="45.0"/>` and `<arg name="longitude" value="73.0"/>` to set "fake" latitude and longitude positions that, if missing, would prevent ROSBuzz/XBeeMav from working as expected.
 Line `<arg name="script" value="script-name"/>` defines which of the scripts in `ROSBuzz/buzz_scripts` is executed.

 > Troubleshooting: if an XBee module becomes irresponsive, press the reset button on the interface board.